google/zetasql/docs/functions-and-operators.md

 ### How time zones work with timestamp functions
 <a id="timezone_definitions"></a>

 A timestamp represents an absolute point in time, independent of any time zone.
 However, when a timestamp value is displayed, it is usually converted to a human-readable format consisting of a civil date and time (YYYY-MM-DD HH:MM:SS) and a time zone.
-Note that _this is not the internal representation of the timestamp_; it is only a human-understandable way to describe the point in time that the timestamp represents.
+This is not the internal representation of the `TIMESTAMP`; it is only a human-understandable way to describe the point in time that the timestamp represents.

 Some timestamp functions have a time zone argument.
-A time zone is needed to convert between civil time (YYYY-MM-DD HH:MM:SS) and absolute time (timestamps).
+A time zone is needed to convert between civil time (YYYY-MM-DD HH:MM:SS) and the absolute time represented by a timestamp.
 A function like `PARSE_TIMESTAMP` takes an input string that represents a civil time and returns a timestamp that represents an absolute time.
 A time zone is needed for this conversion.
 A function like `EXTRACT` takes an